cbeck88/visit_struct/README.md

 visit_struct::type_at<i, S>
 ```

-This template-alias gives the declared type of the `i`'th member of `S`.
+This alias template gives the declared type of the `i`'th member of `S`.

 ### `field_count`